nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 🚩: value has **no** limit

+🚩: value must be **non-negative**.

 List of `<optional arguments>`:
 - `currency/<currency>` sets the currency of the expense.
 - `date/<yyyy-MM-dd>` sets the date of the expense.

 🚩: By default, the currency is set to "SGD" and date is set to the date when the user executes the `spend` command.

+🚩: `currency` is user defined.
+It does not have to be a legal currency in the world.

 🚩: Optional and compulsory arguments can be typed in **any** order